-- University documents are maintained through a central register called the Department Registrar which is managed and maintained by the Quality Assurance & Accreditation Unit (QAAU).
+- 5.1 University documents are maintained through a central register called the Department Registrar which is managed and maintained by the QAAU.
 Policies, procedures and regulations can be developed by a top-down or bottom-up approach.
 The University Senate is responsible for the final approval of all academic policies.
 RUW has developed Guidelines for Governance and Quality Management which outlines the organization and the internal operations of the Institution together with its relationship with external entities.
 Studying the provided documents, the Panel notes that generally, policies are applied consistently.
 Discussions with staff members indicated their familiarity with the policies, procedures and regulations.
-The Panel appreciates that there are clear policies, procedures, and regulations that staff members are familiar with and apply consistently. - 5.2 The programme is managed by the Department of Banking and Finance which is headed by the HoD who reports to the Dean.
-There is clear job description for each faculty position according to their ranks, for example, the Dean and HoDs.
-The HoD meets regularly with the Dean and there are regular meetings for the Department Council and the Faculty Council where all relevant issues are discussed and approved and propagated for further approval as needed.
+The Panel appreciates that there are clear policies, procedures, and regulations that faculty members are familiar with and apply consistently. - The Department is managed by the Department of Business headed by the HoD who reports to the Dean.
+There is a clear job description for each faculty position according to their ranks.
+The HoD meets regularly with the Dean and there are regular meetings for the Department Council and College Council where all relevant issues are discussed and approved and propagated for further approval as needed.
 These processes are all indicated in the Guidelines for Governance and Quality Management.
 Faculty-based committees also support the management of the programme.
-Interviews with the Dean, Vice-President of Academic Affairs, HoDs and faculty members indicate that the responsibilities and duties are executed via various venues such as Department Council meetings, and Faculty Council meetings Faculty-based and university-based committees.
+Interviews with the Dean, Vice-President of Academic Affairs, HoD and faculty members indicate that the responsibilities and duties are executed via various venues such as the Departmental Council and the Faculty Council meetings, in addition to the Faculty-based and university-based committees.
 The Panel acknowledges that the leadership of the programme is effective and responsible. - 5.3 The Guidelines for Governance and Quality Management provides a broad outline of Quality Assurance processes applied in the Faculty.
-RUW quality assurance of programmes is exemplified through various channels such as the annual review and approval of courses and their specification and the review and approval of examination question papers.
-The quality of teaching and learning methods used is assured through in-class observation conducted by the HoD, the Dean or the Vice-President of Academic

-Affairs, in addition to course and teacher evaluation filled by students at the end of each semester.
+RUW quality assurance of the programme is exemplified through various channels such as the annual review and approval of courses and their specification and the review and approval of examination question papers.
+The quality of teaching and learning methods used is assured through in-class observation conducted by the HoD, the Dean or the Vice-President of Academic Affairs, in addition to course and teacher evaluation filled by students at the end of each semester.
 This is supported by interviews conducted with the Dean, Vice-President of Academic Affairs, HoD, faculty members and students.
-The Quality Assurance & Accreditation Unit (QAAU) is responsible for auditing the content of the course folders in collaboration with the Faculty.
+The QAAU is responsible for auditing the content of the course files in collaboration with the Faculty.
 Currently the Institution is developing a separate framework for the Academic Quality Assurance.
 The Panel is assured of a clear and effective quality assurance system in place which is implemented, monitored and evaluated across the Faculty.